 I don’t want to bring attention to this right away because it’s probably all you’ll see, but I can’t stop thinking about how the two pieces of mozzarella on the top of this burger look like two teeth.
 Granted, teeth that need dental work, but teeth nonetheless.
 Am I the only one seeing this?

 Anyways, if we can move beyond the teeth-like cheese, we can talk about MORE cheese.
 The cheese inside the burger.
 That’s right – I stuffed one of those lovely pieces of fresh mozzarella inside the burger before cooking it.

 Fresh mozzarella is one of my favorite types of cheese and it’s such a fun surprise to bite into the burger to find the ooey gooey cheese.
 Also why I left the cheese on top unmelted.
 I wanted to showcase all of the equally delicious ways to eat the mozzarella.

-Well, okay, my husband probably wouldn’t be happy with only that as a meal.
+Well, okay, my husband probably wouldn’t be happy with tomatoes, mozzarella, and basil as a meal.
 Enter, these turkey burgers.